jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Cleared duplicated properties "useextendedevents" in Monitored_Entity files. | DS-1508
 Corrected a problem where the SQL Server, Wait Events and Workload Analysis drilldowns, showed no data on upgrade to 12.3. | DS-1498
 Corrected a problem where the SQL File Groups collection put an incorrect value in the DiskSizeInfoAvailable column. | DS-1495
-Corrected a problem where Spotlight stopped collecting data from SQL Server connections due to a failure to kill a Spotlight OOP Collector process. | DS-1434
+Corrected false alarms of "Databases - Data File Group Space Used" | DS-1490 Corrected a problem where Spotlight stopped collecting data from SQL Server connections due to a failure to kill a Spotlight OOP Collector process. | DS-1434

-False alarm of "Databases - Data File Group Space Used" | DS-1490

 ## Issues resolved in Spotlight Enterprise 12.3